SINDOH FDM PRINTERS

 - Please do NOT remove a spool from a machine that still has filament remaining, unless it is hopelessly tangled.

 If that is the case, please drop it at Jen's desk in 3-412 with a note/email.
 If a spool is low on filament and not enough to finish a

-For the time being, when a Sindoh needs a new spool, email us at firstname.lastname@example.org and we will
+So for the time being, when a Sindoh needs a new spool, users must email us at email@example.com

 Processing a file for printing

 3DWOX software will open a few file types including STL (& 3mf, ply, obj), which you can export in Rhino

 If you are planning to print a Rhino drawing, it is very helpful to monitor your model as you go: use "showedges" to make

 various types of potentially problematic surface edges visible in bright pink while you model.